 Things to look for in your cabinets and food packaging:

 - Small holes, rips, tears, or destroyed packaging

 - Cocoon webbin

 - Frass (pest feces)

 - Mouth, throat, or stomach irritation from contaminated foods

 Stored product pests should be dealt with by a professional in order to eradicate every single pantry pest plaguing your kitchen and pantry.
-In the Louisville area, contact Action Pest Control for more information about how we can help you with all of your pest control needs.
+For pest control in Louisville, contact Action Pest Control for more information.
+We can help you with all of your Louisville home pest control needs.

 “ Your PEST CONTROL deserves a ten star rating!!!!!”